-Substance Abuse Treatment for Persons With Co-Occurring Disorders: Tip 42 This revised TIP provides information about new developments in the rapidly growing field of co-occurring substance use and mental disorders and captures the state-of-the-art in the treatment of people with co-occurring disorders.
-The TIP focuses on what the substance abuse treatment clinician needs to know and provides that information in an accessible manner.
+Substance Abuse Treatment for Persons With Co-Occurring Disorders: TIP 42 This Treatment Improvement Protocol from SAMHSA focuses on what the substance abuse treatment clinician needs to know and provides that information in an accessible manner.
 Appendix F contains the pharmacological management section.

-Co-occurring Addiction and Less Severe Mental Illness This PowerPoint presentation by Dr. Richard Ries, of the Harborview Medical Center at the University of Washington, provides some extra information on psychopharm mental illness treatment, aside from schizophrenia.
+Co-occurring Addiction and Less Severe Mental Illness This PowerPoint presentation by Dr. Richard Ries, of the Harborview Medical Center at the University of Washington, provides guidance for professionals treating addiction and a less severe mental health disorder.

 Comprehensive Continuous Integrated System of Care (CCISC) Created by Ken Minkoff, one of the nation’s leading experts on integrated treatment of individuals with co-occurring psychiatric and substance disorders, this site offers information and on the development of integrated systems of care for such individuals, through the implementation of a national best practice model.